rampeer/rampeer.github.io/_posts/2019-06-13-keras-pain.markdown

 # Code from previous post here
 ```

-(yes, this code looks horrible, but there is no clean way to experiment with imports).
+(Yes, this code looks horrible, but there is no clean way to experiment with imports).

 Running this script with `--torch_after_keras` flag imports Torch and sets flags after the Keras import.
 This flag
 has no effect on reproducibility.

-`--torch_before_keras` gives much more interesting and promising results.
-It imports Torch before Keras, and running
-script with this argument produces
+`--torch_before_keras` imports Torch before Keras, and running script with this argument produces error:

 ```text
 I tensorflow/stream_executor/dso_loader.cc:152] successfully opened CUDA library libcublas.so.10.0 locally